<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h4>Highlights</h4>

-• <span style="font-weight: 400;">Riding along narrow tracks, maze of back roads and waterways</span><br />
+• <span style="font-weight: 400;">Riding along narrow tracks, a maze of back roads, and waterways</span><br />

 • <span style="font-weight: 400;">Local customs and cuisines </span></p>